RogierdeRuijter/Portfolio/src/posts/i-found-a-usecase-for-a-webcomponent.md

-# A good use case for a web component: Popover API with fallback
+# A good use case for a web component: the Popover API with a fallback

-I believe that I have found a great use case for a web component: a [Popover API](https://developer.chrome.com/blog/introducing-popover-api/) with a fallback for browsers that do not support the Popover API.
+I believe that I have found a great use case for a web component: the [Popover API](https://developer.chrome.com/blog/introducing-popover-api/) with a fallback for browsers that do not support the Popover API.